Anessen/PSFalcon/Installation.md

 ```powershell
 Install-Module -Name PSFalcon -Scope CurrentUser
 ```
-**NOTE**: You may be prompted with a warning that the PowerShell Gallery is an untrusted repository.
+You may be prompted with a warning that the PowerShell Gallery is an untrusted repository.
 You can accept and continue to install the module.
 You can permanently change this using `Set-PSRepository`.

-**NOTE**: You may be prompted to update your NuGet package to interact with the PowerShell Gallery.
-This is the method that the gallery uses to install modules and is required to use the PowerShell Gallery.
+You may also be prompted to update your NuGet package to interact with the PowerShell Gallery.
+This is the method that the gallery uses to install modules and is required to use it.

-**NOTE**: If you're running an older version of PSFalcon, you must include the `-Force` parameter to verify that you'd like to install the latest version alongside the old version.
-Having both can cause possible complications, so if there's no need to have the old version, it's best to `Uninstall-Module -Name PSFalcon` and remove old versions (v1.x.x) before installing the latest (v2.x.x or newer).
+If you're running an older version of PSFalcon, you must include the `-Force` parameter to verify that you'd like to install the latest version alongside the old version.
+You can use `Uninstall-Module -Name PSFalcon -AllVersions` to remove all existing versions of the module.

 3. Import the module
 Once the module is installed, it needs to be imported.
 This must happen [every time you intend to use the module](https://github.com/CrowdStrike/psfalcon/wiki/Installation#import-the-module).
 ```powershell
 Import-Module -Name PSFalcon
 ```
 4. List available commands [Optional]

 `Get-Command` will list the commands included with PSFalcon.
 If the module was successfully imported, you will be able to list the available commands and their respective version number.